siegeon/magic.lambda.caching/README.md

-Internally the cache this project is using is _not_ the `MemoryCache` from .Net, since this class suffers from a whole range of problems in regards to its API, such as not being able to count or iterate items, etc. Hence, the actual implementation is _completely custom_, and is based upon the `IMagicMemoryCache` interface, which by default is wired up towards its `MagicMemoryCache` implementation.
+Internally the cache this project is using is _not_ the `MemoryCache` from .Net, since this class suffers from a whole range of problems in regards to its API, such as not being able to count or iterate items, etc. Hence, the actual implementation is _completely custom_, and is based upon the `IMagicCache` interface, which by default is wired up towards its `MagicMemoryCache` implementation.
 This is a conscious choice, since first of all the `IMemoryCache` that .Net provides out of the box is _really_ slow, in addition to that it is missing a _lot_ of crucial parts expected from a mature memory based cache implementation.

-If you want to access the actual cache from C# or something, make sure you use it through the dependency injected `IMagicMemoryCache` interface, providing you with the implementation class needed to consume it from C#.
+If you want to access the actual cache from C# or something, make sure you use it through the dependency injected `IMagicCache` interface, providing you with the implementation class needed to consume it from C#.
 This interface has a lot of nice methods you can use to have a robust and fast memory based cache implementation in your C# code - In addition to that it synchronises access such that no race conditions can be experienced.
 However, _it is a memory based cache_.
 If you need better